teddybear082/godot_open_target_shooter/README.md

 VR controller mapping is found in the "controls" menu.
 A left handed mode is found in the "settings" menu, which switches your primary weapon hand to the left hand and switches the side of the hand radial menus.

+Teleport movement is supported, use your non-gun hand A/X button to teleport.
+Snap turning can also be enabled in the "settings" menu.

 To select your gun, open your weapon radial menu by holding your primary VR controller Y/B button and hovering your hand over the pistol or rifle icon.
 Then let go of the radial menu button.

 To change your level or go back to the main menu once you are in game, open your level select radial menu by holding your secondary VR controller Y/B button and hovering your hand over either the home icon (go back to main menu) or one of the numbers (jump to that level).